Olive cultivation in Palestine: Ottoman period (1516–1917 CE)

-By the late 19 century, cash crops in the region were being rapidly expanded to the extent that by 1914 there were 475 thousand dunam of olive groves (about 47.5 thousand hectares or 112 thousand acres) across the area that is now Israel and Palestine.
+By the late 19th century, cash crops in Ottoman Palestine were being rapidly expanded, and by 1914, there were 475 thousand dunam of olive groves (about 47.5 thousand hectares or 112 thousand acres) across the area that was part of the Ottoman Empire.

-In the late Ottoman period before the First World War, olive oil produced near Nablus was hard to export due to its relatively high acidity, high price and limited shelf-life.
+In the late Ottoman period before the First World War, olive oil produced near Nablus was hard to export due to its relatively high acidity, high price, and limited shelf-life.